makinde/weekday-golf/README.md

 - Fast.
 This does need to be balanced with simplicity and other things, but generally we try to make this production level performance.
 - Supports multiple courses.
 The site allows people to enter scores from different courses with different pars.
 - Intimate.
 It's designed for a small number of small groups.
 So it's cool to have nicknames, pictures, and lists of all the courses.
 Those things wouldn't scale to even hundreds of users, but whatevs.
 - Too much data :P .
-The site allows you to fig into more stats than you probably want to know about your golf
+The site allows you to dig into more stats than you probably want to know about your golf
-- (Coming soon) Data Entry.
+- Data Entry.
 You can track rounds directly on the site/app.

 ## Contributing
 Contributions from clowns and clown-adjacent folks are welcome.
 Just holler at an existing contributor for access to Hasura, Vercel, or the code.